NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 17. Monitor the creation/modification of win32 and driver shims through the various shim databases (.sdb).
 This is another used, but rather obscure, user attack vector.
 Win32 Shim Information: https://www.geoffchappell.com/studies/windows/win32/apphelp/sdb/index.htm?tx=54
 Kernel Shim Information: https://www.geoffchappell.com/studies/windows/km/ntoskrnl/api/kshim/drvmain.htm?tx=52,53,56,59,67&ts=0,1555

+# Windows Sensor Service
+1. At some later time, we should handle the shutdown message so we can notify the API that the node these sensors are running on is shutting down.